 Our financial statements are prepared in accordance with GAAP, which requires the use of estimates and assumptions that involve the exercise of judgment and that affect the reported amounts of assets, liabilities, and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The carrying values of our investments represent their depreciated historical cost bases or, for investments that have been previously impaired, their fair values or net realizable values.
+Such amounts are based upon our current reasonable assumptions about the highest and best use of our investments and our intent and ability to hold them for a reasonable period that would allow for the recovery of our carrying values.
+If such assumptions change and we shorten our expected hold period, we may be required to record impairment losses to adjust our carrying values to fair value or fair value less cost to sell.

 Other than the adoption of new accounting pronouncements for revenue recognition and financial instruments, which are included in Note 2 to our consolidated financial statements, there have been no changes to our critical accounting policies or those of our unconsolidated joint ventures since the filing of our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.